Skip to content

 What is a flexible ISA?

-A Flexible ISA is a type of Individual Savings Account (ISA) that offers you the ability to withdraw money and then deposit it back into the same ISA within the same tax year without it counting towards your annual ISA allowance.
-This added flexibility can be beneficial if you think you might need access to your savings during the year but still want to maximise your tax-free savings.
+A flexible ISA is a type of savings account that lets you withdraw money and put money back into the same account within the same tax year without affecting your annual ISA allowance.
+This gives you more freedom to use your savings if you need to.

 Flexible ISA example